pegasus-data/halofs/readme.md

 ```
 Take note of the replication types:

-- 000	no replication, just one copy
+- 000	no replication
-- 001	replicate once on the same rack
+- 001	one replication in a single rack
-- 010	replicate once on a different rack in the same data center
+- 010	one replication in a different rack on the same data center
-- 100	replicate once on a different data center
+- 100	one replication on a different data center
-- 200	replicate twice on two other different data center
+- 200	multiple replication on two other different data center
-- 110	replicate once on a different rack, and once on a different data center

 This will automatically put several volumes connected to your main.